Q: What age does my child need to be to take lessons?

 Q: When should private lessons start?

-They should start at the very beginning, provided there is a skilled private teacher.
+A: They should start at the very beginning, provided there is a skilled private teacher.
 I get the best results with students that never hear incorrect information or a bad sound from sitting next to other band or choir members.
 Also, the progress can be completely guided and controlled so as to avoid learning to play or sing by brute force caused from trying to play or sing too high too soon.

 Q: Do I need a piano at home to take piano lessons?

-It is ideal if you do have a piano at home, but you can start lessons with our piano teachers by using an electric keyboard to practice on at home.
+A: It is ideal if you do have a piano at home, but you can start lessons with our piano teachers by using an electric keyboard to practice on at home.
 Most of our students rent or buy small electric keyboards to practice on at home.
 We recommend a keyboard that has a minimum of 88 regular sized, fully weighted keys, a sustain pedal, and a touch sensitive response.
 A touch sensitive keyboard means if you press a key harder it will play louder and if you press a key softer it will play quieter.

 Q: Do I need a full drum set to take drum lessons?